 The development of temporary manufactured dwellings

 Eventually, our ancestors did stop sleeping in trees and, eventually, they started making their own dwellings.
 The vast majority of people during the Upper Paleolithic (lasted c.
 50,000 – c.
-10,000 BC) probably lived in a variety of temporary manufactured dwellings, including various kinds of wooden huts and tents.
+10,000 BCE) probably lived in a variety of temporary manufactured dwellings, including various kinds of wooden huts and tents.
 Many of them probably lived in dwellings similar to those that were used by various nomadic peoples up until fairly recently and that some nomadic peoples still live in even today.

 Instead of imagining people in the Upper Paleolithic living in caves, we really should be imagining them living in various different kinds of temporary manufactured dwellings, some of them perhaps similar to teepees, wigwams, and yurts.